 Only one in three employees were recognized for their work in the last 7 days, according to a 2016 Gallup poll.
 Another report found that employees had averaged 50 days since they were last recognized.

 It’s important for employees to receive recognition from people at all levels of an organization.
 Managers should offer regular praise, but the ratio of supervisors to employees ultimately limits the number of interactions that they can have.
-Peer recognition can exponentially increase the amount of appreciation that an employee receives.
+Peer-to-peer recognition can exponentially increase the amount of appreciation that an employee receives.

 40% of Americans would put more effort into their work if they were recognized.